ONDC-Official/ONDC-Protocol-Specs/protocol-specifications/docs/draft/Payment and Settlement Protocol.md

 - Buyer App refuses to assert first right to collect payment and Seller App agrees to collect payment;
 - Seller App & Buyer App mutually negotiate & agree on the following - **withholding amount** of 10%, **settlement window** of 2 days, **return window** of 7 days.
-- Seller App provides its settlement details (payee bank account no);
+- Buyer App provides its settlement details (payee bank account no);
 - Seller App collects payment from Buyer and settles with Buyer App, its **Finder Fee**, as per the mutually agreed settlement terms & conditions.
 In case logistics services were procured through the Buyer App, the Seller App also includes the cost of logistics services;
 - In case logistics services were procured through the Seller App, the Seller App settles with the logistics provider based on its settlement terms & conditions;